Amoghkori/DS--Capstone-Project/README.md

-# Project: Predicting the Success of Falcon 9 Rocket Landings
+# Predicting the Success of Falcon 9 Rocket Landings

 ## Description:
 In this project, I utilized data science methodologies to develop predictive algorithms for determining the success of Falcon 9 first-stage landing.
 By leveraging these algorithms, rocket launch startups can make more informed bidding strategies, leading to improved decision-making in the highly competitive space industry.
 The project involved extensive data analysis and exploration of historical data to identify patterns and factors contributing to successful landings.